HanFW/EasyPass/README.md

 EasyPass is a G2C initiative that incorporates blockchain technology for a swift, secure and reliable visa application process.

 ## Features
-- **Visa Application**: Citizen submit new visa application
+- **Citizen**: Submit new visa application
-- **Endorser Validate**: Different endorser can validate corresponding asset
+- **Endorser**: Validate / reject the assets that submitted by citizen
+    - Bank -> Bank statement
+    - TransportationProvider -> Transportation Reference
+    - AccommodationProvider -> Accommodation Reference
+    - InsuranceCompany -> Insurance Reference
+    - LocalContactPerson -> Local Contact Infomation
+    - ICA -> BasicInfo
+    - SPF -> Criminal Record (Only asset that filled by endoser)
-- **Issue Visa**: Embassy can issue visa based on the validated visa application
+- **Embassy**: Issue visa based on the validated visa application

 ## Pre-Requisites
 * Netbeans v8.x